ILESKOV/Security-Considerations/README.md

 2) Second technick to prevent re-entrency attack is to use modifier in our contract.

       The idea is to lock the contract while the function is executing.
 So the only a single function can be executed at a time.
-Very easy and efficient pattern
+Very easy and efficient pattern.

            //We need an internal state variable to lock a contract